assiadialeb/gitpulse/docs/index.md

-# GitPulse - GitHub Analytics Dashboard
+# GitPulse - Measure what matters.

-**GitHub Analytics Dashboard for CTOs, Tech Leads, and Curious Developers**
+**The Open Source GitHub Analytics Dashboard for CTOs, Tech Leads, and Curious Developers**

 # 🧭 What is GitPulse?

-**GitPulse** is an open-source dashboard designed to analyze developer activity and contribution trends within a GitHub organization.
+**GitPulse** is an open-source dashboard designed to analyze and contextualize developer activity and contribution trends within a GitHub organization.

-I started building it as a **CTO** because I couldn't find a tool that was simple and reliable enough to track the activity of my teams and products.
-GitPulse is a **personal project**, developed during my free time.
+I started building it as a CTO because I couldn't find a tool that was simple and reliable enough to truly understand the work of my teams and products.
+Most analytics tools are focused on superficial vanity metrics.
+GitPulse goes beyond the commit count to provide a qualitative and transparent view of development efforts.

+GitPulse is a personal project, developed during my free time.
 It will evolve based on my availability and interests.
-Most GitHub/Git analytics tools focus on repository-level data.
-GitPulse lets you group multiple repositories into a single logical project — reflecting how real software is built and delivered.
-Perfect for tracking large apps, microservices, or monorepo-like architectures.
+Unlike most solutions that focus on repository-level data, GitPulse lets you group multiple repositories into a single logical project—reflecting how real software is built and delivered.
+This holistic approach is perfect for tracking large apps, microservices, or monorepo-like architectures.

-I'm currently building GitPulse **solo**, with no QA team.
-If you encounter bugs or unexpected behavior, **contributions are welcome**—as long as they stay aligned with the spirit of the project: useful, readable, and not overengineered.
+I'm currently building GitPulse solo, with no QA team.
+If you encounter bugs or unexpected behavior, contributions are welcome—as long as they stay aligned with the spirit of the project: useful, readable, and not overengineered.

 <figure markdown="span">
 ![GitPulse Dashboard](images/dashboard.png){ width="400" }